 The CREATE for BioZone connects bioscience and bioengineering researchers with experts in leadership, entrepreneurship, law, and Open Science training.
 In so doing, the CREATE for BioZone will establish a training hub producing graduates with alternative perspectives and dynamic, adaptable skills needed to grow Canada's share of the global circular bioeconomy.
-The circular bioeconomy as the intersection of the bioeconomy and the circular economy where renewable resources are transformed into a cascade of products, with higher value products and their residues progressively recycled and transformed into new and valuable products.
+The circular bioeconomy is the intersection of the bioeconomy and the circular economy, where renewable resources are transformed into a cascade of products, with higher value products and their residues progressively recycled and transformed into new and valuable products.
 Developing Canada's circular bioeconomy is essential for sustainable development and growth.

 Benefits for Participants

 The CREATE program will provide students with the skills needed to lead Canada's transition to a sustainable circular bioeconomy.
 Learning experiences include workshops in:

 - Accelerating innovation through open science and novel business models

 - Improving data fluency through programming and using, sharing, and visualizing large omics datasets

 - Evaluation of biotechnologies using TEA and LCA methodologies

 Growing Canada's biotech sector will require students to possess more than technical excellence.
 This CREATE program addresses three skill gaps that will equip our students to become leaders in the bioeconomy sector.